 Comprehensive Air Quality Testing for Health, Comfort & Safety

 The pros at Green Homes Illinois uses a scientific system, AirAdvice, to evaluate and test your home’s indoor air quality.
 Once the indoor air quality testing is complete, a comprehensive report is emailed for your review.
 You will also receive a visual home assessment which can identify sources of air quality contamination.
 At that time, we can answer your questions and recommend indoor air quality solutions that will have your family breathing easy again!

 Healthy Solutions for Your Home

 Once we understand what is causing your home’s indoor air quality problems, we can recommend some solutions to get you started on healthier breathing.
-Some solutions may qualify for tax incentives, rebates or affordable financing for qualifying families through Ameren Illinois' Energy Efficiency programs.
+Some solutions may qualify for tax incentives, rebates or affordable financing for qualifying families.
 Some indoor air quality solutions might include: